AquaVoidstar/AquaVoidstar.github.io/_posts/2020-06-03-Predator-Prey-Simulations.md

 image: "assets/img/thumbnails/PredNail.png"
 thumbnail: "assets/img/thumbnails/PredNail.png"
 feature-img: "assets/img/thumbnails/PredNail.png"
+excerpt_separator: <!--more-->
 ---
 <!-- ![Error Text](https://media.giphy.com/media/j0kJBNkYGyBllgIU3t/giphy.gif){: .center-image} -->

 I recently completed a semester of studying stochastic predator prey systems and I wanted to take the time to explain the basics of what such a thing is.
 The aim is the provided an explanation that is not rigorous but more in layman's terms.
-So how do we go from:
+So how do we go from:<!--more-->

 {:refdef: style="text-align: center;"}
 $$\begin{array}{c}